 This article was long-buried in an obscure corner of my ancient website, and is a good tech overview of the second bike version written while it was still in use.
 The Winnebiko II flickered to life in 1986 including an intense console fabrication project, was exhibited at Expo 86 in Vancouver, spent a month or two of intense hackage in a Bainbridge Island lab, then covered 6,000 miles on both coasts of the US before extreme gizmological fantasies launched the BEHEMOTH project in 1989.
 (All photos below are clickable for larger versions; the one above is by Dan Burden.)

 by Steven K. Roberts

 March 16, 1987

-I received a number of questions about the various systems that make the Winnebiko II what it is, and this article is intended to provide a brief technical overview of this complex machine.
+I have received a number of questions about the various systems that make the Winnebiko II what it is, and this article is intended to provide a brief technical overview of this complex machine.

 Here, in no particular order, are the components of my electronic cottage on wheels: